 Easy to Use

-The architecture of the Cortex M family is very similar to that of normal microcontrollers and also thanks to Graphics Tools (for example CUBE-MX) and CMSIS libraries, it is very easy to develop applications quickly.
+The architecture of the Cortex M family is very similar to that of normal microcontrollers and also thanks to Graphics Tools (for example CUBE-MX or CUBE-IDE) and CMSIS libraries, it is very easy to develop applications quickly.

 Normally, after a day of training, all my customers have been able to independently develop their own applications.